openeggbert/openeggbert-javaformat-checkstyle/README.md

-# robertvokac-javaformat-checkstyle
+# open-eggbert-javaformat-checkstyle

-This is a Java library, which encapsulates RobertVokac Checkstyle XML configuration file.
+This is a Java library, which encapsulates Open Eggbert Checkstyle XML configuration file.